The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-It would therefore seem that an appropriate definition of the Penrose property in asymptotically AdS spacetimes is as follows: \begin{definition} Let $(M,g)$ be an asymptotically AdS spacetime with boundary $\partial \tilde{M}$.
-Then we say that $(M,g)$ satisfies the Penrose property if $\overline{B(p)}\subset A(p)$ for any $p\in\partial \tilde{M}$. \end{definition} This definition is similar to the one used for asymptotically flat spacetimes in the following sense.
-For asymptotically flat spacetimes, it is also true that we can connect two points on $\mathcal{I}^-$ and $\mathcal{I}^+$ with a timelike curve restricted to the boundary if and only if $p$ and $q$ are non-antipodal.
+With this result in mind, we define a boundary version of the Penrose property in asymptotically AdS spacetimes as follows: \begin{definition}[Penrose property - timelike boundary version] Let $(M,g)$ be an asymptotically AdS spacetme with compactification $(\overline{M},\overline{g})$.
+Then $(M,g)$ satisfies the \textit{timelike boundary version of the Penrose property} if $B(p)\subset \text{int}(A(p))$ for any $p\in\partial \overline{M}$. \end{definition} This definition is similar to the one used for asymptotically flat spacetimes in the following sense.
+First note that it is not satisfied in AdS spacetime, however from Theorem \ref{thm:ads} we see that it is ``almost'' satisfied.
+Similarly, the non-timelike boundary version of the Penrose property ``almost'' holds in Minkowski spacetime, where only antipodal points on $\mathcal{I}^-$ and $\mathcal{I}^+$ lying sufficiently close to $i^0$ cannot be timelike connected.
+The only null curve between these points is the one lying entirely on the conformal boundary and passing through $i^0$.
 This is shown in Figure \ref{fig:spatialinfinity}.
-The Penrose property (definition \ref{defn:Penroseproperty}) tells us that by using curves which enter the interior of the spacetime we are able to do better and these points can be timelike connected (along with all other pairs of points on $\mathcal{I}^-$ and $\mathcal{I}^+$).
-This is exactly how we define the Penrose property for asymptotically AdS spacetimes.
-We say that the Penrose property is satisfied if the points on $\partial \tilde{M}$ which are antipodal to $p$ and can only be reached by null curves on the boundary, can be reached by timelike curves in the interior.
-In the language of \cite{GW}, in pure AdS spacetime, there is a ``tie'' in a ``race'' between curves through the bulk and curves on the boundary.
-For spacetimes satisfying the Penrose property, this ``tie'' is broken in favour of curves through the bulk.
+The non-timelike boundary version of the Penrose property for an asymptotically flat spacetime (Definition \ref{defn:Penroseproperty}) asks whether the curvature of this spacetime allows us to do better and connect such points (along with all other pairs of points on $\mathcal{I}^-$ and $\mathcal{I}^+$) using a timelike curve through the interior of the spacetime.
+Similarly, our definition of the timelike boundary version of the Penrose property asks if the curvature of the spacetime allows us to use timelike curves through the interior to connect points which can only be connected by null curves on the Minkowski conformal boundary\footnote{There is a subtlety here because asymptotically flat spacetimes with non-zero ADM mass will be singular at $i^0$.
+For this reason we would need to consider the conformal boundary as a spacetime in its own right on which the metric is conformal to Minkowski.
+In this case a point can be inserted at $i^0$ and we can connect antipodal points using null curves through this point.}.

-This version of the Penrose property is therefore a property of the asymptotics of spacetime near its conformal boundary, just like definition \ref{defn:Penroseproperty} was for asymptotically flat spacetimes.
-We will once again require some sort of positive focusing and retarding of null geodesics near near conformal infinity in order for the property to be satsified.
-We will see in Theorem \ref{thm:GaoWald} that this intuition turns out to be true.